Jaime5Alvarez/Backend-TDL/README.md

 If you encounter issues or have questions, please open an issue in the repository, and we will do our best to assist you.

-Thank you for choosing Virtus API.
-We look forward to seeing how you utilize it in your online training application!